xiaochun888/CppUnitTestExpress/README.md

 # CppUnitTestExpress
- A minimal and cross-platform unit test framework for C++, CuteX for short.
+ A enough simple and cross-platform unit test framework for C++, CuteX for short.

 ## Main features: